 - After a short rest, squeeze again as above.
 This time, hold the squeeze for as long as you can, but no longer than 10 seconds, then relax.

 - It's important to keep breathing normally while you do these exercises.
 Make sure you don't pull in your stomach or squeeze your buttocks when you squeeze.

 - Aim to build up to 10 repeats of each exercise, four to six times a day.

-In the past, women were taught to practice these squeezes while urinating (having a wee).
-This isn’t the best way to do these exercises because you may not empty your bladder completely.
+In the past, women were taught to practise these squeezes while having a wee.
+This isn't the best way to do these exercises as you may not empty your bladder completely.

-Sitting on the toilet can be a good reminder to do your exercises though.
-Just make sure you do them after you have finished.
+Sitting on the toilet can be a good reminder to do your exercises, though.
+Just make sure you do them after you've finished.

 Deep stomach exercises